ActiveNeuron/List-of-Deep-Learning-based-Semantic-Segmentation-Models/README.md

 * MFP-Unet: A Novel Deep Learning Based Approach for Left Ventricle Segmentation in Echocardiography.
 * A Partially Reversible U-Net for Memory-Efficient Volumetric Image Segmentation (MICCAI 2019).
 * ResUNet-a: a deep learning framework for semantic segmentation of remotely sensed data.
+* Optimized High Resolution 3D Dense-U-Net Network for Brain and Spine Segmentation
+* Multi Scale Supervised 3D U-Net for Kidney and Tumor Segmentation
+* HyperDense-Net: A hyper-densely connected CNN for multi-modal image segmentation